WorldWideTelescope/worldwidetelescope.github.io/events/2022/aas239-session.md

 # Interactive Digital Research, Education, and Science Communication with AAS WorldWide Telescope

-This **AAS239 special session** will take place from 10:00 to 11:30 AM (US Mountain Time) on Thursday, January 13th, in Meeting Room 155E.
+This **AAS239 special session**, program number **407**, will take place from 10:00 to 11:30 AM (US Mountain Time) on Thursday, January 13th, in Meeting Room 155E.
 The short description is:

 > AAS WorldWide Telescope (WWT) is a tool for showcasing astronomical data and
 > knowledge.
 WWT can run everywhere from cell phones to state-of-the-art